What Happens after the Revocation of Consent by a Birth Parent?

 Information about the Basics of Revocation of Consent in Nevada

 The court deems an adoption final in Nevada when it has entered the final adoption decree.
 At that time, the law grants adoptive parents the same rights given to birth parents.
-There rights become irrevocable once the birth parents sign the valid relinquishments and consents to the adoption.
-The court then executes these orders in accordance with the Nevada Revised Statutes.
+Their rights become irrevocable once the birth parents sign the valid relinquishments and consents to the adoption.
+The court then enforces these orders in accordance with the Nevada Revised Statutes.

 Certain conditions may exist that may grant birth parents the right to revoke consent of an adoption before the entry of the final adoption decree.
-Specifically, in Nevada, a court may grant a revocation of an adoption if it deems the child’s prospective adoptive family unsuitable, or if the adoptive parents do not file a petition for adoption within two years.
+In Nevada, a court may grant a revocation of an adoption if it deems the child’s prospective adoptive family unsuitable, or if the adoptive parents do not file a petition for adoption within two years.
+A court may find a consent is unenforceable if it is the product of fraud, duress or coercion.

 How Long Do Birth Parents Have to Wait to Give Consent for an Adoption?

 Birth parents are legally required to wait 72 hours after the birth of a child before executing adoption consent.
-However, the father has the right to give consent before the child is born.
+However, the father has the right to give consent before the child is born unless he is married to the birth mother.
 Nevada courts advise birth parents to use this time to weigh the options, and to decide if adoption is in the best interests of the child.
-If the birth parents decide to move forward with adoption, they will need to understand terminating parental rights.
+If the birth parents decide to move forward with adoption, they can then sign a consent or relinquishment for adoption.

 Those planning to adopt should closely follow the legal procedures in place for adopting a child in Nevada to ensure that they comply with all laws.
 Our law firm also recommends for adoptive parents to complete all of the adoption documents in a prompt manner and to consult with an experienced Nevada adoption attorney to prevent any errors or missteps in the process.

 When either party considers or hears about revocation of consent, there is often panic.
+Sometimes a birth parent’s efforts to revoke their consent for adoption becomes a contested case that may proceed to trial.
 Eric A. Stovall is a knowledgeable Nevada adoption lawyer who has dealt with many adoption cases during his legal career.
 Our law firm can answer all of your adoption questions, whether you are the birth parent or the adoptive parent.
 This includes questions about giving and revoking consent.
 We have offices conveniently located in Reno and Las Vegas.
 Contact an adoption attorney at Eric A. Stovall, Ltd. today to schedule a consultation.